plumelo/cosmoz-frontend-rtd/docs/frontend/50-build-test-deploy.rst

 .. image:: vsts-releases.png
     :alt: All releases page

-The release title column contains the tag name that produces a release.
+The release title column contains the tag name that produced a release.
 The environments column contains 3 rectangles representing the 3 environments: alpha, beta and prod.
 A grayed rectangle indicates the release has not been deployed to the environment, while a green one means that the release has been deployed to the environment.